redscorpse/portfolio/content/blog/aoc23-sidequests.md

 # SQ1: The Return of the Yeti

-## Gueting the QR – Room discovery
+## Getting the QR – Room discovery

 ROOM: https://tryhackme.com/room/adv3nt0fdbopsjcap